The Sport

 COW

 This trial tests the ability of a horse and rider to work, individually and as a team, with cattle.
 The test is performed with a team of 3 or 4 riders.
-The objective is for each rider to individually sort, dbc73351bdddeb317d1b907a4cdfd622cut, and herd a pre-selected cow from the herd and then as a team herd the selected cow into a designated pen.
+The objective is for each rider to individually sort, cut, and herd a pre-selected cow from the herd and then as a team herd the selected cow into a designated pen.
 As a timed event, there are time penalties for course errors.

 As a member-led organization, WE United invites riders and equestrian enthusiasts who are interested in participating in the growth and development of Working Equitation in the United States to join WE United today.